endritber/speedchallenge/README.md

 Training
 ----
 ```
-# First, create segment of the training video:
+# First, create segments of the training video:
 ./video.py

 # Second, preprocess the data: